brentvvosselen/ProjectenIII_Web/HeenEnWeer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

+## Starting the api server and the app

+Open 2 terminal tabs, `ng serve` in the first window and `npm start` in the second window.
+Now navigate to localhost:4200

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.